ottogiron/ironman/README.md

 [![GoDoc](https://godoc.org/github.com/ironman-project/ironman?status.svg)](https://godoc.org/github.com/ironman-project/ironman)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ironman-project/ironman)](https://goreportcard.com/report/github.com/ironman-project/ironman)

-**Ironman** is a CLI tool that provides an easy way to create and share project templates hosted in git repositories, for any programming language or document based project.
-Install and generate a new project based on an **Ironman Template** in seconds.
+**Ironman** is a CLI tool that provides an easy way to create and share project templates hosted in git repositories for any regular document based project.
+Install and generate a new document based project using  **Ironman Templates** in seconds.

-## Why would I care?
+## Features

+  * Develop  Ironman based templates.
+  * Manage local Ironman templates from remote sources (install, uninstall, upgrade) (git repositories)
+  * Generate new projects based on ironman you or someone else created.

+## Motivation

-Let’s say you are about to start a new cool project, you need a common project directories structure, a few dozens of files,  every time you have to change README titles/subtitles, specific app identifiers, documentation URL’s and so on to get started.
+Let’s say you are about to start a new cool project, you need a common project directories structure, a few dozens of files,  every time you have to change README titles/subtitles, specific app identifiers, documentation URL’s and so on to get started with a new app.
 What if you work with one or many teams and you want to provide an easy way to share common project templates and enforce common development good practices and standards.
 How would you solve this repetitive task ?

 A way could be keeping your project "templates" in a git repo so everyone can clone their own copy and make the necessary changes to adapt those changes to their needs.
 From my own experience that could lead to people not knowing what changes they need to do in order to get a custom “correct” project,  also rapidly outdated templates no one knows they even exists.